Overview of co-authoring in SharePoint Server

 Audience: IT Professionals

-Use the co-authoring feature in SharePoint Server to enable multiple users to work on a document, at any time, without interfering with each other's changes.
-Co-authoring removes barriers to server-based document collaboration and helps organizations to reduce the overhead associated with traditional document sharing through attachments.
-This functionality requires no additional server setup and is the default state for documents stored in SharePoint Server.
-Co-authoring functionality is managed by using the same tools and technologies that are already used to manage SharePoint, helping to minimize the impact on administrators.
+Co-authoring in SharePoint Server lets multiple users work on a document, at any time, without interfering with each other's changes.
+Co-authoring removes barriers to server-based document collaboration.
+This feature helps organizations avoid unintentional multiple versions of documents by reducing the need to share attachments.
+This feature requires no extra server setup and is the default state for documents stored in SharePoint Server.
+You manage co-authoring by using the same tools and technologies that are already used to manage SharePoint.

 Office provides co-authoring functionality for Word, PowerPoint, OneNote, and Visio.
 If you have SharePoint Server configured to use Office Web Apps Server, users can also co-author documents in Word, PowerPoint, Excel, and OneNote Web Apps.

-This article is for IT Professionals managing SharePoint Server. > Are you looking for help with co-authoring?
-You may be looking for Document collaboration and co-authoring, which will help you understand and use the co-authoring and versioning and applies to SharePoint Online.
+This article is for IT Professionals managing SharePoint Server.
+Are you looking for help with co-authoring?
+You may be looking for Document collaboration and co-authoring, which will help you understand and use the co-authoring and versioning and applies to SharePoint in Microsoft 365.

 Co-authoring functionality in SharePoint Server